-This may very well end up being the shortest blog post I have ever included on this site, and yet, totally worthwhile.
-Spoiler alert, I just reread this post, and it’s not close to the shortest post I’ve included on this site, sorry.
+This may very well end up being the shortest blog post I have ever included on this site, and yet, totally worthwhile. * Spoiler alert, I just reread this post, and it’s not close to the shortest post I’ve included on this site, it’s actually one of the longer ones, sorry. *

 Boiling eggs is very straightforward, with the trickiest part calibrating your desired doneness, how hard vs how soft.
 Once you dial that in, you are set!